COHHIO/ryha/README.md

   - `pgadmin`: A [pgAdmin](https://www.pgadmin.org/) container for
     database management.
 Check [pgadmin](#pgadmin) section for
     instructions on how to configure the server.
-- `DockerfileDev` contains a set of instructions on how to build the Docker image to run the application in development. **Any new system requirement needed for additional R packages installed must be added to this file**.
+- `Dockerfile.Dev` contains a set of instructions on how to build the Docker image to run the application in development. **Any new system requirement needed for additional R packages installed must be added to this file**.